discrete-notes/discrete-notes.github.io/_posts/2021-06-30-teaser-secretary.md

 ## The secretary problem

 The [secretary problem](https://en.wikipedia.org/wiki/Secretary_problem)
-is a classic problem of online algorithmic.
-Basically numbers are presented to a player, one after the other, and the player has to stop on the largest number.
+is a classic problem of online algorithmics.
+Basically, some numbers are presented to a player, one after the other, and the player has to stop on the largest number.

 More precisely, an adversary chooses a set of $n$ numbers, these numbers are presented to the player in a random order, and for every number, the player has to decide either to discard it, or to keep it.
-The decisions are irrevocable: if a number is discarded it is destroyed, and if a number is chosen, then the game is stopped, and this number is the output of the player.
+The decisions are irrevocable: if a number is discarded then it is destroyed, and if a number is chosen then the game is stopped, and this number is the output of the player.

 The player wins if and only if the number she chooses is the maximum number.